My interview with the Times Online went live today. Go check it out, then come back for some strawberry chiffon and buttercream caaaaaaaake.

 pipe buttercream between the layers

 frost the cake

 I find piping the buttercream onto the layer much easier than applying it with an icing spatula.
-The buttercream is a slippery component (I mean, it’s got all of that BUTTER) that prefers to glide over the purée rather than adhere, so a pastry bag with plain tip works wonders in that regard.
-I lay strips of wax paper down under the edges of the cake (be it small or large) to keep the serving plate clean when I frost the sides.
-I’m including pictures of the large version from a previous bake too – but the little one sure is cute (and delicious).
+[EDIT: Or if you spread the buttercream layer first and then the purée, it’s not a problem.]
+The buttercream is a slippery component that prefers to glide over the purée rather than adhere, so a pastry bag with plain tip can work wonders in that regard.
+I lay strips of wax paper down under the edges of the cake to keep the serving plate clean when I frost the sides.
+I’m including pictures of the large version from a previous bake too – but the little one sure is cute.

 This is one of my favorite cakes ever because I love strawberries, but cannot abide by *fake* strawberry flavors.
 It’s a fresh and light cake (just don’t tell them about the pound of butter) and never fails to wow guests.
 The mouthfeel is smooth and delicate.
 Strawberries are the first flavor to hit you, but the Grand Marnier steps in a few seconds later and lingers on the palate.
 Perfect for springtime.

 parts of this recipe are scattered through the blog, so I’m compiling it all here for once

 1 lb. fresh ripe strawberries

 1/2 tsp lemon juice